Reach out today

 Do you suffer from the unresolved pain of trauma?

-• Do you experience mysterious ailments in life like anxiety and depression and you don’t know where they come from?
+Do you experience mysterious ailments in life like anxiety and depression without knowing where they come from?

-• Does your nervous system flip back and forth from feeling overwhelmed to feeling lethargic and dull?
+Does your nervous system flip back and forth between feeling overwhelmed and feeling lethargic and numb?

-• Do certain triggers evoke invasive bodily sensations, emotions and thoughts?
+Do certain triggers evoke invasive bodily sensations, emotions, or thoughts?

 If you have experienced trauma, you know that the wounds of the past can live in the present.
 Even long after a painful experience has ended, your trauma might be negatively affecting your life.
 It can feel like you are experiencing the pain that happened so long ago as if it is happening today.
 Maybe you are experiencing intrusive memories and flashbacks, or you aren’t sure what happened but you have a vague sense of unease when you think about your past.
 Either way, your past experience can live in the present by replaying and reliving old hurts in your day-to-day life.